 Omri talks to the Indian and learns he is an Iroquois named Little Bear.
 Patrick must take care of him including feeding him and bringing him supplies to make a home.
 Omri brings a plastic horse to life for Little Bear.
 When the horse kicks Little Bear, Omri must bring a World War I medic to take care of his wound.

 Later, Patrick comes over and sneaks a plastic cowboy and horse in the cupboard.
 The cowboy named Boone and Little Bear fuss which later leads to Little Bear shooting Boone with an arrow.

 Activities for The Indian in the Cupboard

-If you would like to try out The Indian in the Cupboard Book Unit before you buy it, this sample contains the following:
+Check out The Indian in the Cupboard Book Unit with this sample containing the following:

 - Vocabulary Practice for Chapter 1

 - Constructed Response Writing for Chapter 1 – Character Traits

 Have students create a diorama of Omri’s bedroom or a scene from the novel.
 They can use materials such as paper, clay, and fabric to make the characters, furniture, and props.
 Encourage them to use details from the text to make their diorama as accurate as possible.

 Have students create a comic strip retelling a scene from the novel.
 They can use speech bubbles and captions to convey the dialogue and action.

 Have students draw or paint a portrait of their favorite characters from the novel.
 Students can illustrate Omri, the Indian, or Little Bear.
 They can use details from the text to capture the character’s appearance, personality, and emotions.